SeLite/SeLite.github.io/DrupalFramework.md

 # Install SeLite Drupal framework #
 Apply [InstallFramework](InstallFramework).
 The framework and tests are in [drupal](https://code.google.com/p/selite/source/browse/drupal) folder.
 The above installation had `appDB` filename `/etc/drupal7/default/files/data.sqlite`.

 When using Drupal as a non-admin user, it needs a front page, but that doesn't exist by default.
 Do that before you run other tests: Open Firefox menu > Tools > Selenium IDE.
 Selenium menu > File > Open Test Suite... > locate `drupal/test_suites_and_cases/setup_content_suite.html`.
-Then run the test suite (menu > Actions > Play entire test suite).
+Then run the [suite] (in Selenium IDE menu > Actions > Play entire test suite).

 # Limitation #
 Example `create_user_suite.html` only works with English installation.